wallarm/product-documentation/docs/latest/user-guides/vulnerabilities.md

     You can also find the same toggle switch in the **Scanner** section.
 Changing the switch in one section will automatically update the setting in the other section as well.
 * Enable / disable vulnerability rechecking with the Scanner by using the **Recheck vulnerabilities** option.
-* Enable / disable the **Active threat verification** module for vulnerability detection and rechecking.
+* Enable / disable the **Threat Replay Testing** module for vulnerability detection and rechecking.
 Note that this option controls the module itself, not just the rechecking process.

-    By default, this module is disabled, learn its configuration [best practices](../vulnerability-detection/active-threat-verification/running-test-on-staging.md) before enabling.
+    By default, this module is disabled, learn its configuration [best practices](../vulnerability-detection/threat-replay-testing/setup.md) before enabling.

 ![Vuln scan settings](../images/user-guides/vulnerabilities/vuln-scan-settings.png)